JessWillCode/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+   The DOM is a javascript object containing every element in order on the page.
+This is referred to as the Document Object Model.

 2. What is an event?

+   An event is an object that the browser provides to give us more information about what happened on the DOM or a specific element.

 3. What is an event listener?

+   An event listener makes code execute on specific events that the user performs to make the program more responsive and interactive.

 4. Why would we convert a NodeList into an Array?

+   We would convert a nodelist into an array to use any array methods on the data.

 5. What is a component?

+   A component is a big picture of smaller chunks of code, such as the HTML markup of a button, the styling of a button, and the logic of javascript of an event listener on the button all make up the button component.